A tunable population timer in multicellular consortia: Introduction

-Our microbial consortium constitutes a minimal information transmission system that we call a chemical wire.
-The system is composed of three different bacterial strains (Fig.~\ref{fig:1}A): the first one produces a chemical compound that mediates the communication (emitter, E, green cells in the figure), the second detects the signal (receptor, R, blue cells), and the third actively degrades it (sink, S, red cells).
+Our cell consortium constitutes a minimal information transmission system that we call a chemical wire.
+The system is composed of three different cell types (Fig.~\ref{fig:1}A): the first one produces a chemical compound that mediates the communication (emitter, E, green cells in the figure), the second detects the signal (receptor, R, blue cells), and the third actively degrades it (sink, S, red cells).
 In what follows, we establish a theoretical framework to describe this wire architecture, and provide mathematical definitions of what we call the wire space.
 This framework is built with the aim to provide both a practical tool for bioengineers and a systems-level description of multicellular information transmission and processing.
-Using this approach, we show that bacterial consortia can work as a timers, by remembering how long the sender strain has been in the ON state.
+Using this approach, we show that cell consortia can work as a timers, by remembering how long the sender strain has been in the ON state.
 In turn, the time during which the receiver strain is active can be programmed by tuning the duration of the input pulse.
-We consider that the population is not structured in space and is well mixed (corresponding to a liquid culture), and that it operates in the stationary phase (i.e. the cells do not proliferate).
-The latter is not a limiting assumption, since it has been shown that bacteria such as \textit{Escherichia coli} are able to respond to external stimuli even in stationary phase \citep{Gefen2014}.
-This establishes a less restrictive environment for the implementation of consortia circuits connected through chemical wires, since the relative grow rates of the different strains involved will not play a relevant role in the operation of the system.
+We consider for simplicity that the population is not structured in space and is well mixed (corresponding to a liquid culture), and that it operates in the stationary phase (i.e. the cells do not proliferate), although these conditions are not strictly required, as discussed in Sec.~\ref{sec:disc} below.
+Additionally, stationarity is not a limiting assumption from the biochemical point of view, since it has been shown that bacteria such as \textit{Escherichia coli} are able to respond to external stimuli even in stationary phase \citep{Gefen2014}.
+This establishes a less restrictive environment for the implementation of consortia circuits connected through chemical wires, since the relative growth rates of the different cell types involved will not play a relevant role in the operation of the system.
 An earlier proposal of a multicellular timer involved a growing population of cells, but as a result it required the use of a single cell type, and the output was dominated by noise \citep{Koseska:2009ab}.
 In what follows, we present a theoretical framework that allows us to analyze the behavior of our three-strain multicellular system quantitatively.